Skip to main content

 As you can see in the above images, pushing for only speed can cause serious errors to become acceptable.

-Your roof needs to fight off several enemies – water is the obvious one.
+Your roof needs to fight off several enemies – water is the obvious one in a wet, rainy area like Seattle.
 And in that battle, ice and water shield is a roofer’s best friend.

-Ice & water shield isn’t cheap and takes a little time to install properly.
-And since the leaks the shield prevents are usually slow to show, those roofers prefer to save money and shorten their warranties accordingly.
+Ice and water shield isn’t cheap and takes a little time to install properly.
+And since the leaks the it prevents are usually slow to show, those roofers prefer to save money and might even shorten their warranties accordingly to leave you on the hook for repairs.

 Stinginess With Ice Shield Causes Leaks Seattle Roofsmart